Bring Your Own Device (BYOD) is the act of allowing employees to bring and use their own phone, laptop or tablet to carry out their work.

 One of the most important considerations to take into account with BYOD is the security and protection of sensitive company information.
 If workers are using their devices for both personal and company use, they need to take the proper measures to protect their devices from malware and viruses, and have clear training to ensure that company data is protected.
 This of course will cost the company time, not to mention the additional support required from IT departments to secure information.

 Smartphones and tablets should be just as secure as laptops and desktops.
 Certain security measures should be put in place before allowing BYOD access to your company network, such as remotely accessible pass codes, mobile data encryption software and remote management tools that can allow you to wipe or lock a lost or stolen device.
-There are a number of apps and software available for this purpose.

 It’s not as cost effective as you may think